accrescent/accrescent/README.md

 existing Android app stores by addressing said concerns fundamentally in its design.

+## Translations

+Accrescent has a project on [Hosted Weblate] if you would like to help translate.

 ## Trademark

 The name "Accrescent" and the Accrescent logo are common law trademarks owned by